 Are you trying to eat healthier?
 I think it’s safe to say that a lot of us are actively trying to make good choices about the foods we eat on a weekly basis – which is awesome!

 An important part of a healthy, fulfilling diet is good protein.
-And salmon is one of the best!
-This extremely popular and flavorful fish is packed with both flavor and nutrition, and it’s widely available fresh, frozen, and even canned.
-If you need a healthy dinner recipe that cooks up quickly with maximum flavor, I’ve got you covered.
+And salmon is one of the best sources.
+This popular and flavorful fish is packed with nutrition and is available fresh, frozen, and even canned.
+If you need a healthy dinner recipe that cooks up quickly with maximum flavor, salmon is a great place to start.

-Best of all, these easy recipes will make cooking salmon a snap!
+These easy recipes will make cooking salmon a snap!
 Even if you’re not familiar with preparing salmon, you’ll be able to create restaurant-style dishes with minimal hassle.
-Let’s dig in!
+Let’s dig in.

 Why Is Salmon So Healthy?

 You may have heard that salmon is super good for you, but if you haven’t really looked into the actual health benefits of this beloved protein option, get ready!
-It truly is a bounty of goodies that will nourish and fortify your body.
+According to Healthline, it truly is a bounty of goodies that will nourish and fortify your body.
 Let’s take a look at just a few of the benefits of eating salmon: